Skip to main content

 See Partner-chain dependencies server requirements.

-1. Clone partner-chain dependencies repo and navigate to compose.yml file:
+1. Clone the midnight-node-docker repo and navigate to compose-partner-chains.yml file:

 • Enter I key to enter insert mode.

-• Navidate using arrow keys and locate POSTGRESS environment variables.
+• Navidate using arrow keys and locate POSTGRES_* environment variables.

 - POSTGRES_HOST=postgres